360-info/report-nuclear-weapons/README.md

 **Please attribute 360info and the data sources when you use and remix these visualisations.**

+The music in this video is [Piano Moment by bensound.com](https://www.bensound.com/royalty-free-music/track/piano-moment).
+Please credit them if you use the music.

 ### Reproduce the analysis

 Our analyses are done in [R](http://r-project.org) and can be found in the `*.r` and `*.rmd` files.